Linaro/website/_posts/2015/06/2015-06-16-lhg-one-year-anniversary.markdown

   * Qt-Wayland plugin for Qt applications

-Linaro RDK on ARM leads the way for other SoCs used in RDK in migration to Wayland, DRM/KMS
+Linaro RDK on Arm leads the way for other SoCs used in RDK in migration to Wayland, DRM/KMS

 **W3C EME with OP-TEE**